A Review of Generalized Zero-Shot Learning Methods: Introduction

-As stated earlier, GZSL is a realistic setting of ZSL, where the aim is to learn a model to classify samples from both seen and unseen classes.
-Since its introduction, GZSL has attracted the attention of many researchers.
-Although several comprehensive reviews of ZSL models can be found in the literature~\cite{wang2019survey,xian2018zero,fu2018recent,rezaei2020zero}, none of them include an in-depth survey and analysis of GZSL.
-To fill this gap, we aim to provide a comprehensive review of GZSL in this paper, including the problem formulation, challenging issues, hierarchical categorization, and evaluation protocol.
-We review published articles, conference papers, book chapters, and high-quality preprints (i.e. arXiv) related to GZSL commencing from its popularity in 2016 till September 2020.
+We review published articles, conference papers, book chapters, and high-quality preprints (i.e. arXiv) related to GZSL commencing from its popularity in 2016 till early 2021.
 However, we may miss some of the recently published studies, which is not avoidable.
 In summary, the main contributions of this review paper include: \begin{itemize} \item comprehensive review of the GZSL methods, to the best of our knowledge, this is the first paper that attempts to provide an in-depth analysis of the GZSL methods;

-\item hierarchical categorization of the GZSL methods along with their corresponding representative models, real-world applications, and evaluation protocols;
+\item hierarchical categorization of the GZSL methods along with their corresponding representative models and real-world applications;

 \item elucidation on the main research gaps and suggestions for future research directions. \end{itemize}